CreeperInContributionGraph/CreeperInContributionGraph/README.md

 Below is my plan for the final product - my blueprint outlining how many commits are needed for each day.

 ![CreeperContributionGraph.png](CreeperContributionGraph.png)

-I almost missed it today.
-It about gave me a heart attack when I looked at my page before logging in to see that I had missed a day.
-Luckily, it corrected itself when I logged in.
-In order to see it correctly, I suppose you should be logged in and be in the right timezone.